Instagram Analytics Guide For Beginners: Everything You Need to Know in 2019

-What kind of posts work better?
+- What kind of posts works better on Instagram?

-What time and days are best for optimal audience reach?
+- What time and days are best for optimal audience reach?

-What is the quality of traffic referred by Instagram?
+- What is the quality of traffic referred by Instagram?

-- Your Instagram profile performance: followers data, engagement rates, statistics of posts
+- Your Instagram profile performance: followers data, engagement rates, statistics of posts and stories;

 Tap the bar graph icon in the right upper corner of your profile to access it.